ASK DAY IS JUNE 21 — THE FIRST DAY OF SUMMER

 Today is #ASKDay — because 𝐀sking 𝐒aves 𝐊ids.

-This Monday, June 21, is #ASKDay!
-It's the first day of summer, when kids are often outside the homes and with less supervision.
-If your child is going on a playdate, ASK if there’s a gun in the home. #EndFamilyFire (Click to Tweet)
+June 21 is #ASKDay!
+It's the first day of summer, when kids are often outside the home and with less supervision.
+If your child is going on a playdate, ASK if there is an unlocked gun where my child plays. #EndFamilyFire (Click to Tweet)

 It's #ASKDay!
-The first day of summer is when we remind adults to ask, "Is there a gun in your house?" before children visit or play at other homes.
+The first day of summer is when we remind adults to ask, "Is there an unlocked gun where my child plays?" before children visit or play at other homes.

 It’s a simple question, but it has the power to save a life.
 Learn more at endfamilyfire.org. #EndFamilyFire (Click to Tweet)